 “Aw mom!
 Do we really have to go to bed?” the small innocent voice of my daughter whined.
-Even at 5 years of age she loved to stay up late.
+Evelyn at 5 years of age loved to stay up late.

 “Haven’t you two heard enough scary stories tonight?”
 I said in a playful, yet somewhat serious tone.
 “I don’t want you to have nightmares tonight.”

-“But mom, we love your stories.” youngin’ from the middle, age 8 spoke up.
+“But mom, we love your stories.”
+Joey, ‘the man of the family’, the middle child at 8 years of age spoke up.
 “Your stories are the best stories in the whole entire world!”

 All three chimed in and said,”Pleeeeaaasssseeee???”
 Goodness gracious… it was hard for me to say no. I love my children to death, and I would do anything for them.